carrdsXYZ/blog-v1/src/pages/blog/post3/index.md

 ![photo](online-community.jpg)

-## Creators invest in building a home for thier fans.
+## Creators invest in building a home for their fans.

 Once creators have internalized their audience [fandom pattern of behavior](/blog/post2/) they started solidifying communities around their business.
 Many have started being active in building homes for their communities, moving their top fans off social networks and into self-owned platforms.